gwilherm/arduino-atmega32u4-midi-controller/README.md

 # Arduino ATmega32u4 MIDI Octopot

-Arduino SysEx programmable 8 Knobs MIDI Controller inspired by [Crius Octapot Midi Controller](https://www.instructables.com/Crius-OctaPot-Midi-Controller) but using ATmega32u4 microcontroller in order to use MIDI USB.
+Arduino SysEx programmable MIDI Controller inspired by [Crius Octapot Midi Controller](https://www.instructables.com/Crius-OctaPot-Midi-Controller).
+This MIDI controller uses an ATmega32u4 microcontroller in order to use MIDI USB.

+This version has:
+- 8 Knobs
+- 4 Push buttons

+To get the simple version with only 8 Knobs, go to the [main branch](https://github.com/gwilherm/arduino-atmega32u4-midi-octopot/tree/main).

 ## Photo
 ![](doc/photo.jpg)